Margaret Sheil: Recognition and awards

-Sheil received the Morrison Lecture for her contribution to mass spectrometry in Australia, and was a finalist in the AFR 100 women of Influence for 2012.
+Sheil received the Morrison Lecture for her contributions to mass spectrometry in Australia, and was a finalist in the AFR 100 women of Influence for 2012.
 The Royal Australian Chemical Institute's Margaret Sheil Leadership award was established in recognition of her work.

 She is a Fellow of the Royal Australian Chemical Institute (RACI), the Australian Academy of Technological Sciences and Engineering (ATSE), and was made an inaugural fellow of the Australian and New Zealand Society for Mass Spectrometry (ANZSMS) in February 2014.

 In 2017, she was appointed an Officer of the Order of Australia, for services to science and education.
 She was elected a Fellow of the Australian Academy of Science in May 2021.

 Controversy

 Shiel has faced criticism for her leadership as vice-chancellor at Queensland University of Technology, which educates more than 52,000 students each year and employs 12,000 staff.
 She was the highest paid Queensland university VC in 2020 with a package worth at least $1.2m.

 In response to claims that a lavish personal bathroom had been constructed at the university, during cuts for staff and programs, Sheil stated, "one private bathroom plus an end-of-trip facility had been added during renovations to the heritage-listed Chancellery building, as were some marble finishes in public spaces as recommended by heritage architects".

 Sheil gained attention for her support of Queensland University of Technology's decision to remove all references to the word "merit" from its hiring policy, claiming that such terminology never achieves its stated goals and preferring instead to move towards a more "inclusive suitability assessment".